Orthobunyavirus: Vectors

-The primary vectors of Orthobunyaviruses are hematophagous insects of the Culicidae family, including members from a number of mosquito genera (including Aedes, Coquillettidia, Culex, Culiseta, and Anopheles) and biting midges (such as Culicoides paraensis).
+The primary vectors of orthobunyaviruses are hematophagous insects of the Culicidae family, including members from a number of mosquito genera (including Aedes, Coquillettidia, Culex, Culiseta, and Anopheles) and biting midges (such as Culicoides paraensis).
 Although transmission by ticks and bed bugs may also occur.
 Viral vector preference is generally strict, with only a one or very small number of vectors transmitting a specific virus in the region, even where multiple viruses and vectors overlap.
 Organisms related to the preferential vector may be able to carry a virus but not competently transmit it.

 The vector arthropod acquires the virus while taking a blood meal from an infected host.
 In mosquitoes, replication of orthobunyaviruses is enhanced by immune modulation that occurs as a result of blood protein digestion producing GABA and the activation of GABAergic signalling.
 Infection is transmitted to a new host via viral particles in vector saliva.
 Orthobunyavirus infection in arthropod cells is not fully understood, but is generally non-cytopathological and deleterious effects are minimal.
 Infected mosquitoes may experience an increase in fitness.
 Transorvarial transmission has been observed among mosquitoes infected with orthobunyaviruses of the California serogroup Like mosquitoes, only female culicoid midges feed on blood; they prefer indoor feeding particularly during rain.

-Sylvatic Cycle Hosts
+Sylvatic cycle hosts

 In the sylvatic cycle, viruses are transmitted between mammalian hosts by the arthropod vector.
 A diverse range of mammals have been identified or implicated as hosts or reservoirs of orthobunyaviruses including: non-human primates, sloths, wild and domestic birds, marmosets, rodents, and large mammals such as deer, moose, and elk.